Why Wait (song)

 "Why Wait" is a song written by Neil Thrasher, Tom Shapiro, and Jimmy Yeary and recorded by American country music band Rascal Flatts.
 It was released in August 2010 as the first single from the band's 2010 album Nothing Like This.
 It is also their first single from Big Machine Records.

 Content

 The protagonist attempts to convince his lover to run off to Las Vegas with him to get married.

 Music video

 The music video, directed by William Zabka, was shot in Las Vegas, Nevada, following a story reminiscent of the comedy film The Hangover.
 David Arquette plays the man in the video who proposes to his girlfriend.
-Rick Harrison, owner of the Gold & Silver Pawn Shop and star of the History Channel original show Pawn Stars, makes a cameo appearance in the video when the Flatts and Arquette stop at the pawn shop to buy an engagement ring.
+Rick Harrison, owner of the Gold & Silver Pawn Shop and star of the History Channel original show Pawn Stars, makes a cameo appearance in the video when Rascal Flatts and Arquette stop at the pawn shop to buy an engagement ring.
 Also in the video are cameos by Ron White, Carrot Top, Victoria Justice, Wayne Newton, and Penn and Teller.
+The video received nominations for Group Video and Video of the Year at the 2011 CMT Music Awards.